psycopg/psycopg/docs/install.rst

     sudo apt-get install libpq5

-If you are not able to fulfill this requirement please follow the `quick install`_.
+If you are not able to fulfill this requirement please follow the `binary installation`_.